pirateharishs/DS_JAVA_MODULE-07/README.md

 ## Result:
 The NestedIterator class successfully flattens a nested list of integers into a single list and provides sequential access using standard iterator methods.

+## Result:
+Thus, the C program to perfom right rotation on linked list is implemented successfully.